 I personally enjoy listening to audiobooks, and I can say that I absolutely love my Audible account.
 I make a point to listen to as many books as possible while driving, running, or just taking a walk through my neighborhood.

-Out of all the books I have listened to, here is my list of the best books about blogging that all bloggers should read if they are serious about making a living from their website.
+Out of all the books I have listened to, here is my list of the best books for bloggers in 2021 that all bloggers should read if they are serious about making a living from their website.

 1. The Four-Hour Workweek by Tim Ferris